YOUNG PIANIST OF THE NORTH INTERNATIONAL COMPETITION

 Invited as a lecturer while still a student, for over 20 years Marika taught at the Latvia State Conservatoire (now Latvian Academy of Music) and its affiliated Em.
 Darzinsh Specialist Music School.
 She initiated many international projects, including the first international piano masterclass in Latvia with Latvian professors, Jurmala-95.

 Upon her move to the UK in 1996, she held a piano class at the Sage Weekend Music School and currently teaches at the Royal Conservatoire of Scotland.
-She has served on the juries of several international piano competitions.
+She has served on the juries of several international piano competitions, chairs the jury at the Young Pianist of the North competition and delivers piano workshops and masterclasses.

 Marika is the founder of the PianoKids studio, the only provider of the specialist piano tuition in the North East of England, where she works with musically gifted children and advanced piano students.
 Her pupils regularly win top awards in national and international competitions and festivals.
 Two pupils were amongst nationally selected best young pianist to perform with Lang Lang in London in 2011.